 TISCO Bank clearly defines the definition of defaulted account for hire purchase and auto cash portfolios which is the account with overdue more than 3 installments or 90 days, repossessed account and legal account.
-Moreover, the definition of defaulted account also includes the account which classified in non-performing loan definition as sub-standard class, doubtful class or doubtful to loss class, according to the Bank of Thailand's notification.
+Moreover, the definition of defaulted account also includes the account which classified as credit impaired financial assets according to the Bank of Thailand's notification.